openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 When Network Manager is enabled for provisioned cluster nodes, which is normally the case, you should not change the defaults and always deploy dnsmasq.

-`external_nsupdate_keys` describes an external authoritative DNS server, if you already have one and only want to update its records.
+`external_nsupdate_keys` describes an external authoritative DNS server(s) processing dynamic records updates in the public and private cluster views:

     external_nsupdate_keys:
       public-openshift.example.com: